-Q166 66.
-Do you agree with our proposal? \square Agree ☐ Disagree 10.4 4 We will amend the Rules to require issuers to disclose biographical details o newly appointed directors in the announcement of their appointment, including: (a) the full name and age; (b) positions held with the issuers and other members of the issuers' group; (c) previous experience and qualifications held; (d) length or proposed length of service with the issuers; (e) relationships with any directors, senior management or substantial or controlling shareholders; (f) their interests in shares of the issuers within the meaning of the Securities (Disclose of Interests) Ordinance; and (g) other information of which shareholders should reasonably be made aware.
+- □ Agree - □ Disagree - 10.4 We will amend the Rules to require issuers to disclose biographical details of the newly appointed directors in the announcement of their appointment, including: - (a) the full name and age; - (b) positions held with the issuers and other members of the issuers' group; - (c) previous experience and qualifications held; - (d) length or proposed length of service with the issuers; - (e) relationships with any directors, senior management or substantial or controlling shareholders; - (f) their interests in shares of the issuers within the meaning of the Securities (Disclose of Interests) Ordinance; and - (g) other information of which shareholders should reasonably be made aware.

 We will amend the Rules to require issuers to also disclose biographical details of the newly appointed directors in the notice of meeting, if such appointments are subject to shareholders' approval at the issuers' annual general meeting.

-Q167 7.
-Do you agree with our proposal? ☐ Agree.
-Please specify any other information you think should be disclosed in the announcement and state reason(s) for your view. □ Disagree
+- Q167.
+Do you agree with our proposal?

+- □ Agree.
+Please specify any other information you think should be disclosed in the announcement and state reason(s) for your view.

+- □ Disagree